patriciaporter86/gomoment.github.io/docs/Managers.md

 ###**_<a name="inviting-users">Inviting Users</a>_**

-1) Following from step two at the [top of the page page](#manage-users) you will see the Manage Users page for the hotel you selected.
+1) Following from step two at the [top of the page](#manage-users) you will see the Manage Users page for the hotel you selected.
 Here you can see the form to invite users, and at the bottom of the page can see the list of current users at the hotel.

 ![](./img/manageusers.png)

 2) Fill out the form with information corresponding to the user you wish to add.
 If the user is already in the system they will simply be added to this hotel, if not already in the system they will receive a confirmation email.
-If you'd like to give this user manager capabilities (see [Managers](./Managers.html)), make sure the _**'Manager'**_ checkbox is checked.
+If you'd like to give this user manager capabilities (see [above](./Managers)), make sure the _**'Manager'**_ checkbox is checked.
 If you would like this user to receive notifications when guests text in, make sure the _**'Get immediate notifications'**_ checkbox is checked.
 Click _**'SEND AN INVITATION'**_ when you have completed the form.

 ![](./img/invitestaff.png)